kesslermaximilian/GeometrieUndTopologie/README.md

 - To simplify, there is a shell script `export_texinputs.sh` that will execute exactly this.
 To call it, use `source ./export_texinputs.sh` so that the export command is executed in your current shell and not in a newly-created subshell

 ### Compile with make
 To simplify the compilation process even further, there is a `Makefile` that will automatically export the corresponding path correctly and then compile the document properly.
 This uses `latexmk`.
+Run
+- `make master` to only compile the (smaller) master version.
+- `make full` or just `make` to compile the full document.

 ## Document structure